Rhino & Elephant Conservation

 - Accommodation and three meals per day

-- Return airport transfers (Mondays)
+- Return airport transfers (Mondays at set times)

 - Laundry and housekeeping